underscoreio/essential-play-code/README.md

 ### Getting Started on Linux or OS X

 Complete the following steps outlined in Chapter 1 in the section entitled "Setting up SBT for This Book":

 1. Clone this repository to a directory on your hard drive, e.g. `C:\essential-play-code`:

    ~~~
    bash$ git clone https://github.com/underscoreio/essential-play-code.git
    ~~~

-2. Change to the relevant directory:
+2. Change to the directory for the "hello world" exercise:

    ~~~
-   bash$ cd essential-play-code
+   bash$ cd essential-play-code/chapter1-hello
    ~~~

 3. Run the `sbt.sh` script.
    You may have to wait while SBT downloads various dependencies:

    ~~~
    bash$ ./sbt.sh